PrestaShop/vagrant/README.md

 PHP_VERSION=7.3 # The PHP version, default is "7.2"
 ```

 Example:

 ```bash
 PR=17777 BRANCH="1.7.7.x" PHP_VERSION=7.3 vagrant provision
 ```

-If you use the `NO_INSTALL` parameter, you can still install it manually by reaching [http://192.168.42.42/prestashop/install-dev](http://192.168.42.42/prestashop/install-dev) and use `prestashop` for database, login and password.
+If you use the `NO_INSTALL` parameter, you can install it manually by reaching [http://192.168.42.42/prestashop/install-dev](http://192.168.42.42/prestashop/install-dev).

 Example: